ftzys/Tarkov24/README.md

 ## Overview

-Tarkov24 offers a community-driven platform where players can engage in intense PVE firefights, connect with other players, and access server information.
+Tarkov24 offers a community-driven platform where players can engage in intense PVE firefights, connect with other players and avoid Eft's live cheater problem

 ## Features